Mereissa/deep-learning-challenge/README.md

 ## Results

-- The initial model achieved an accuracy of around XX%.
+- The initial model achieved an accuracy of around 70%.
-- After optimization, the model's accuracy was improved to YY%.
+- After optimization, the model's accuracy was improved to 72%.
-- [Summary of any key findings, if applicable].